mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-might be making an accurate shot in the middle of a ferocious storm, defending a client in court when he is clearly guilty, hacking into a secure computer network, or spotting the fl ash of sunlight reflecting off a sniper’s scope.
+might be making an accurate shot in the middle of a ferocious storm, defending a client in court when he is clearly guilty, hacking into a secure computer network, or spotting the fl ash of sunlight reflecting off a sniper's scope.
 Diffi cult tasks have a diffi culty DM of –2–2.

 Very diffi cultVery diffi cult tasks are hard for a trained professional, and nearly impossible for an amateur.
 They have a DM of –4.–4.